pavelmc/amake/README.md

 Motivation
 ----------
-I love the whole Arduino project idea, but happens that I use Linux OS as may only OS and I hate the lack of modern functions in the IDE.
+I love the whole Arduino project idea, but happens that I use Linux OS as may only OS and I hate the lack of modern functions in the provided "Arduino IDE".

-Some users have my same ideas and they brought to life the [Ino](https://github.com/amperka/ino) software to make this easy; and then when this go deprecated the [Arturo](https://github.com/scottdarch/Arturo/) software take the lead with a folk into modern waters.
+Some other users of the Arduino Project faced this (or maybe another) problems and they brought to life the some code projects to make possible to compile his projects without using the default IDE, an example of this is the [Ino](https://github.com/amperka/ino) software; and then when this go deprecated the [Arturo](https://github.com/scottdarch/Arturo/) software take the lead with a folk into modern waters.

-I has been using both projects since ever, the idea and software are good, but they has different file structures from the Arduino IDE standard, and this bug me a lot; some functions are not ported and you need to know some other tricks.
+I has been using both projects since ever, the idea and software are good, but they has different file structures from the Arduino IDE standard, and this bug me a lot: when you share the code with Arduino IDE Software they (or you) must to tweak the files to make it work.

-Then I saw it, a note on the release notes of the Arduino IDE version 1.8.0: now you can build from the command line without the whole IDE apparatus (you don't need a X installed) and this bit me.
-(Actually it has been on the Arduino IDE since 1.6.x as I can tell, but I don’t know it was THE tool)
+Then I saw it (a note on the release notes of the Arduino IDE version 1.8.0): now you can build from the command line without the whole IDE apparatus (you don't need a X installed) and this bit me.
+(Actually it has been on the Arduino IDE since 1.6.x as I can tell, but I don’t know it was **THE TOOL** I was looking for)

 Having a way to build the arduino projects with the arduino tools in the command line will help me integrate it to [Geany IDE](http://www.geany.org) my default IDE and keep the WHOLE compatibility of the project; wow!